 5. Use Bold Colors Sparingly

-While bold colors can add personality, they may not appeal to every buyer.
-Save deep blues, greens, or statement walls for smaller spaces like powder rooms, dining rooms, or accent walls.
-This way, you get the “wow” factor without risking overwhelming the buyer’s vision for the home.
+Bold colors add personality but narrow appeal.
+Save the deep blues, greens and statement walls for powder rooms, dining rooms or single accent walls so the “wow” lands without overwhelming the buyer’s vision for the home.

 6. Consider Regional Trends and Natural Light